 Student's Last Name: Student's First Name:

 Hawaii Address:

 City: Zip code:

 Hawaii Telephone Number:

 Home Country Address:

 Home Country Telephone Number:

-Email address: Ī
+Email address:

 Emergency Contact

-Name of Emergency Contact Telephone Number: Relationship:
+Name of Emergency Contact: Re elationship:

-GV Hawaii English course (check one) : □ General English □ Cambrida □ Private lessons □ English Pro •
+GV Hawaii English course (check one): □ General English□ Cambridge CAE□ Private lessons□ English Pro

-Start Date (mm/dd/yy): # of We eks You Will Study:
+Start Date (mm/dd/yy): # of Weeks S You Will Study:

-limited to its REFUND AND CANCE LLATION POLICY, ATTENDANCE POTON POLICY.
-I agree that the amou al Village Hawaii's policies, including but not LICY, DISMISSAL POLICY, STUDENT CODE OF unt, manner and schedule of payment of my al Village Hawaii Fee Sheet.

-abide by the STUDENT CODE OF CONDUCT.
-The
+limited to its REFUND AND CANCELLA CONDUCT and its DISPUTE RESOLUTIO tuition are as outlined in the STUDENT RE The school reserves the right ATION POLICY, ATTENDANCE POLICE ON POLICY.
+I agree that the amount, EGISTRATION FORM and in the Global Vito dismiss students who do not about the required to make any payments. /illage Hawaii's policies, including but not Y, DISMISSAL POLICY, STUDENT CODE OF, manner and schedule of payment of my illage Hawaii Fee Sheet.
+Side by the STUDENT CODE OF CONDUCT.
+The sother than those outlined in the STUDENT

-school agrees that the student will n REGISTRATION FORM and in the Global N ents other than those outlined in the STUDENT

 Student Signature

-Date (mm/dd/yy) Globa al Village Hawaii Representative Signature
+Date (mm/dd/yy) Global V 'illage Hawaii Representative Signature